home previous next

 I accept your sincerity.
 I was of the same opinion myself once.
 However, none what you said of itself rules out the possibility that you are in a cult.
 See "Nobody who is in a cult is in a cult."

-I did sign an oath as a TM teacher that included this:
+Yes, I did sign an oath as a TM teacher that included statements along these lines:

 I'm not at all angry at Mahesh.
 Truthfully.